Arrow-air/template-rust-lib/docs/sdd.md

 Document | Description
 --- | ---
 :construction: High-Level Concept of Operations (CONOPS) | Overview of Arrow microservices.
-:construction: High-Level Interface Control Document (ICD) | Interfaces and frameworks common to all Arrow microservices.
-:construction: Requirements - `lib-FIXME` | Requirements and user stories for this library.
 [Concept of Operations - `lib-FIXME`](./conops.md) | Defines the motivation and duties of this library.
 [Interface Control Document (ICD) - `lib-FIXME`](./icd.md) | Defines the inputs and outputs of this library.